csdmichael/Player-Loyalty-POC/README.md

 ## Architecture

-The React client calls a typed Express REST API.
-The API initializes its in-memory state from `config/loyalty-data.json`, so the POC needs no database while still demonstrating service-backed reads and mutations.
-Redemption is idempotent for the lifetime of the API process, and saved notification preferences remain available across frontend navigation.

-Swagger UI and the OpenAPI document are exposed by the API.
-In Azure, the API and frontend run as separate Linux Node.js App Service apps on the existing `plan-taxforms` App Service Plan in `ai-myaacoub`.

 ![Architecture diagram of the L&W Rewards Player Loyalty POC](docs/architecture.png)

 The diagram shows how a single, integrated Microsoft toolchain carries a feature from a written requirement all the way to a running app and a business-facing assistant.
 Each platform owns one job and hands off to the next: